The SUB-TARGET MACHINE

 A.J.
 Comber, a Bisley King's Prize winner, is seen demonstrating the machine.

-The rifle being used is a Magazine Lee-Enfield ( the "Long" Lee - see the S.M.L.E. rifle).
+The rifle being used is a Magazine Lee-Enfield or Lee-Metford ( the "Long" Lee) - see also the S.M.L.E.
+(Short) Rifle.

 Below: a drawing of the mechanism